Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 Some countries can issue electronic phytosanitary certificate in Traces.
 More information about electronic phytosanitary certificate in Traces can be found on the page about e-service.

-Notify imports
+Notify import

 Fruit and vegetables